 Next was was a stop to see the Natural Bridge which is a rock formation on the coast that looks like a bridge.
 After a brief stop we made our way to the Gold Mine Ruins, which was the place to dig for gold at the height of the gold rush in Aruba.

 Island Cabana also rents clear kayaks which is great for seeing the crystal blue see-through water while paddling.
-They are two-seaters but as you can see if you have a small child they are allowed to sit in front of you even if there are two adults.
+They are two-seaters but if you have a small child they are allowed to sit in front of you even if there are two adults.
 They do not provide child life vests so be sure to bring your own.

-Next we headed to Eagle Beach, famous for the pair of native Divi-Divi Trees towards the end of the beach.
+Next we headed to Eagle Beach, famous for the pair of native Divi-Divi Trees.
 While there are water sports/activities available here there were definitely more options at Palm Beach.
 The water at Palm Beach is also a lot more calm and see-through.
 Whereas at Palm Beach Jordyn and I could go far out, we couldn’t go more than 5ft from the shoreline at Eagle Beach.

 Family side pictured above